Johan-Liebert1/interpreter/readme.md

 interpreter.InitConcrete()

 interpreter.Init(`
-loop from 1 to 50 with i {
+loop from 1 to 50 using i {
     if i % 3 == 0 and i % 5 == 0 {
         output("FizzBuzz")
     } elif i % 3 == 0 {